“We believe in our capacity as women to beautify the world. It comes naturally to us. We are givers and caretakers of life.”

 River of Life is a project, by women for women, around the world, to express their solidarity with each other.

 The Global Ecovillage Network has outstanding women leaders at the forefront of community-led strategies for sustainable change.
-They are key figures in rights and peace movements, poverty reduction, climate change and social justice.
-They work with some of the most marginalised peoples, and are united by an inspiring vision of developing together social, cultural, economic and ecological solutions for a hopeful future.
+They are key figures in rights and peace movements, poverty reduction, food security, climate change and social justice and are united by an inspiring vision of developing together social, cultural, economic and ecological solutions for a hopeful future.
+They work at the local level, but also at national and regional levels, weaving their networks and bridging communities and scaling out solutions.

-You are invited to join this movement and build a long term meaningful relationship that might change your life.
-It is your choice how deep you want to go.
-You can decide to remain anonymous, or to build a closer relationship.
-You can communicate regularly, send gifts or even decide to visit in person, bridging cultures and becoming a global friend to another woman.
+It is your choice how deep you want to engage and how much you want to support.
+Decide if you want to remain anonymous, or build a closer relationship – communicate regularly, send gifts or even visit in person, bridging cultures and becoming a global friend to another woman.
+This experience not only impacts the life of another woman but your life as well.

 Some of the women currently supported: